Bushehr province: History

-Bushehr was selected by Nader to be the central base of Nader's Naval fleet in the Persian Gulf.
-He thus changed the name of the city to Bandar e Naderiyeh (Nader's Port).
-He hired an Englishman by the name of John Elton to help build his fleet.
-Dutch accounts report his naval fleet to have amounted to 8000-10000 personnel as well as several ship construction installations.

-After Nader's death, the Dutch continued to have good commercial relations in Bushehr, until the British made their debut in Bushehr in 1763 by a contract they signed with Karim Khan of the Zand dynasty.
-By then, the city of Bushehr had become Iran's major port city in the Persian Gulf.
-By the Qajar era, Britain, Norway, Russia, Italy, France, Germany, and the Ottomans had diplomatic and commercial offices there, with Britain steadily gaining a foothold in the area.
-Close to 100 British ships are reported to have docked at the port city every year during the Qajar era.
+The Portuguese Empire invaded the city of Bushehr in 1506 and remained there until Shah Abbas Safavi defeated them and liberated the Persian Gulf region.

 2013 Bushehr earthquake

 A strong earthquake measuring 6.1 on the Richter magnitude scale struck the town of Shonbeh and villages of Shonbeh and Tasuj District in Dashti County of Bushehr province on 9 April 2013, killing at least 37 people.

 Demographics

 Language

-A vast majority of the population speak Persian (mostly the Fars dialect) as first language with a minority of Arabic speakers.
+A vast majority of the population speak Persian (mostly the Fars dialect) as a first language.
+There is a minority of Arabic speakers.

 During the Safavid period, some people from the Kurdish Zanganeh tribe moved from Kermanshah to the villages between Ahram and Borazjan and formed a local government in this area, and from that time until the beginning of Qajar, this part of Bushehr province was called Zanganeh bloc.
-The Zangeneh tribe have largely been assimilated and have adopted the local Persian and Turkic languages and are city-dwellers.

 Religion

 The vast majority of Bushehr's population are Shia Muslims, with a minority of Sunnis comprising 8.5% of the province's population.